abelsj60/my-site/app/data/the-story/story-chapter-one.md

 number: 1
 ---

-Magic was real to the wide-eyed boy.

-And why not?
-It was a true and honest way to surpise and delight people.
+The cardboard fort crumbled.

+A wee sprite destroyed it after zipping through the wide-eyed boy's window with all the force of a cannonball.

+"Want to find a glowing purple lamp," she asked, beaming as she floated, eye-level.

+"Of course," he said.
+"What does it do?"

-So, one night, the boy grabbed the hand of a small fairy who darted through his window and promised to teach him great magics.
-She held fast, flying him across a wide blue sea toward home, a land of grand adventure.
+"I'll show you," she said, grabbing his hand and flying them over the moon toward home, a land of grand adventure.

-The boy played there for many years.

-As night fell, he'd tell his wee friend tales of the day's adventure.
-Sometimes he'd talk of soaring between pirate ships, battling one-armed bandits for friend and fortune.
-Other times, he'd tell how he'd tricked a Jinn into letting him save his wishes in a small golden lamp etched by purple incantation.
-He even stabbed the air once while telling her how he'd joined a massive animal army, marching to save the nine hidden realms.
+By day, they searched, soaring over pirate ships, chasing Jinns across sun-drenched sands, and joining great animal armies.

-As they spoke, the boy learned the fairy's magical secret — good stories shape life as much as life shapes good stories.
+By night, they told stories about the day's big adventures.
+The boy soon learned the magic land's secret — good stories shape life as much as life shapes good stories.

+One day, the fairy opened a secret door in the floor and took out a golden lamp with purple incantations.
+"You've grown up," she said.
+"It's time to go."
+He sniffled.

+"Fear not, you'll remember the magic you saw here as long this lamp glows purple."